sebastianpartyka/Lt-Anki-Addons/Lstyle/readme.md

 PIC

-#Usage
+##Usage

 In order to apply the styling to a deck, a number should be added to it's name:
 For example

   Remembering the Kanji -> 4.
+Remembering the Kanji

-Rememvering the Kanji The number should be followed by a . and a space.
+The number should be followed by a . and a space.
 This part will get deleted from the displayed names when the styling is applyed -- it is only needed for marking decks which need to be styled as well as manualy ordering them in the main screen.
 Multiple numbers separated by . can be used (example "04.8.15. "), which is intended for numbering subdecks, but is not necessary.